forrestjgq/lsp/thread/pwpt/pthread.md

 For example, you need to either handle asynchronous notification when the I/O completes, or poll for completion.
 If you issued an asynchronous I/O and then entered a polling loop, you would lose the advantage of asynchronous I/O-your application would just wait.
 If you poll elsewhere, or handle asynchronous notification, then issuing the I/O and processing the resulting data occur in different locations within your program.
 That makes the code more difficult to analyze and maintain.
 When you use synchronous I/O you just perform the I/O and then do whatever comes next.
 Synchronous I/O within multiple threads gives nearly all the advantages of asynchronous I/O. In most cases you will find it much easier to write complex asynchronous code using threads than using traditional asychronous programming techniques.

-You could write an alarm program, like those shown in [[Section 1.](#1.)5](#1.5), as an asynchronous program without using processes or threads, with timer signals for the alarms and asynchronous reads for input.
+You could write an alarm program, like those shown in [Section 1.5](#1.5), as an asynchronous program without using processes or threads, with timer signals for the alarms and asynchronous reads for input.
 Using timer signals is more complicated in many ways, since you are severely limited in what you can do within a signal handler.
 Asynchronous I/O does not allow you to take advantage of the convenience of stdio functions.
 The basic program function will be scattered through a series of signal handlers and functions, and will probably be harder to understand.

 Asynchronous I/O does have one advantage over threaded concurrency, though.
 Just as a thread is usually "cheaper" (in execution time and storage space) than a process, the context required for an asynchronous I/O operation is almost always cheaper than a thread.
 If you plan to have a lot of asynchronous I/O operations active at the same time, that might be important enough to justify using the more complicated programming model.
 But watch out-some "asynchronous I/O" packages just distribute your I/O requests across a pool of threads!
 Most of the time you will be better off using threads.